 The Family Law Act of Canada allows enforcement of prenuptial agreements as before the 1978 Family Law Reform Act prenuptial agreements had not been enforceable as it was seen as being against the values of Canadian society.
 If you are Canadian and are getting married in Thailand then ensure that you contract is valid in Canada as well as in Thailand.
+Speak to a Thailand lawyer for more information.

 Much like other countries the Courts in Canada can declare a provision or provisions in the prenuptial agreement invalid if it is deemed to be unfair.
 There are examples for this in the EU as well as in Australia where support for the wife or children being the main issue.